Description

 Using this definition on our asset we see for example:

-• The average days below previous high over 5 years of US Sector Rotation Strategy is 130 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average days under water of 131 days in the last 5 years of US Sector Rotation Strategy, we see it is relatively larger, thus worse in comparison to the benchmark SPY (123 days)

 Performance (YTD)